DHRI-Curriculum/Data-and-Ethics/sections/forms.md

 [<<< Previous](README.md) | [Next >>>](stages.md)

+# Data is Foundational

+In this brief workshop we will be discussing the basics of research data, in terms of material, transformation, and presentation.
+We will also be focusing on the ethics of data cleaning and representation.

 # What Constitutes Research Data?

 "Material or information on which an argument, theory, test or hypothesis, or another research output is based."